Supreme Court Will Not Hear Transgender Student's Case This Term

 - The Supreme Court will not hear a case about a transgender student's bathroom rights in light of the Trump administration rolling back transgender protections.

-- North Korea on Monday launched several missile that fell into the Sea of Japan but could be capable of reaching the United States.
+- North Korea on Monday launched several missiles that fell into the Sea of Japan but could be capable of reaching the United States.

 - Emma Watson is very confused about the backlash she's getting after she wore a see-through top for her "Vanity Fair" shoot.